/**

 You do not want to specify the * permissions that Elastic Transcoder grants to the files.

-*When Elastic Transcoder saves files in OutputBucket
+*When Elastic Transcoder saves files in OutputBucket, it grants

 * full control over the files only to the AWS account that owns the role that is

-* specified by Role
+* specified by Role.

 You want to * associate the transcoded files and thumbnails with the Amazon S3 Standard * storage class.